adrghph/ftp-in-tanzu/README.md

-# Passive FTP Server exposure Through Standalone HAProxy on Tanzu Kubernetes Grid — Bypassing Supervisor-Managed Load Balancer Limitations via Dual-VM and NodePort Strategy
+# Passive FTP Server exposure Through Standalone HAProxy on Tanzu Kubernetes Grid : Bypassing Supervisor-Managed Load Balancer Limitations via Dual-VM and NodePort Strategy

 Finding a way to support FTP within a Tanzu Kubernetes Grid (TKG) architecture on VMware proved to be challenging, with very little useful information available online.
 In the end, the chosen solution turned out to be relatively simple, but understanding the overall setup and, most importantly, identifying why it was not working required time and careful observation.

 ## Important note:
 This demonstration is based on an existing environment where the Supervisor was deployed on a VMware cluster with HAProxy configured in 3-NIC mode.
-This setup ensures proper routing between networks using Distributed Virtual Switches (DVS) and specific port groups created for this architecture.
+This setup ensures proper routing between networks using Distributed Virtual Switches (VDS) and specific port groups created for this architecture.

 The objective here is not to detail the initial installation of the Supervisor or HAProxy, nor to cover global cluster hardening or hardware and software preparation.
 Instead, the focus is on explaining the overall load balancing mechanism and the design workaround required to get the FTP protocol running inside a TKG environment.